SojebSikder/create-sojeb-express-ts-app/README.md

 ---

 If you want to contribute fork the repo, create new branch and make pull request.

+## Setup (Contributing)

+If you clone this repo then you have to setup these things manually.

+- Copy .env.example to .env And set up database credentials in env file
+- run this command for database migration:
+  `npx prisma db push`
+- Migrate database using this command:
+  `npx prisma migrate dev`

 ## For help and support